 Employees in New York can be fired for any reason, including being sick.
 However, when a “sickness” is considered a disability under federal, state, and local law, firing the employee may be employment discrimination.

 If you believe your employer has discriminated against you due to a sickness you contracted at work, contact our expert disability discrimination lawyer at Levine & Blit.
 Get a free case evaluation by calling (212) 967-3000.

 Consult a Skilled Medical Discrimination Attorney in New York

 Levine & Blit attorneys represent clients throughout New York.
 When you choose a skilled attorney from our firm experienced in handling medical discrimination claims, you get the best possible representation.
 We will help you determine whether or not there was discrimination at your place of employment.
 If we find evidence of discrimination, we’ll work hard to ensure you receive fair compensation.
 Our attorneys have over 100 years of combined experience representing victims of medical discrimination nationwide.

 We know how frustrating it is to lose income, and we want to ensure you don’t face obstacles during this process.
-Contact one of our lawyers for a free consultation.
+Contact one of our lawyers for a Free Case Evaluation.
 Call (212) 967-3000 today.